ramkola/sqldf/README.md

 inventory_low.show()
 ```

-Ge the orders that will be able to be fulfilled.
-Note that since we already registered these tables, we don’t need to specify the able again.
-You can specify the table name if you want to use that later in another query.
+Now we are going to get a list of orders that will be able to be fulfilled.
+You can specify the table name if you want to register the results of this query in memory so it can be used later.

 ```python
 print('Orders with inventory: ')